Plankton-chris/MetaVerse/README.md

 # MetaVerse
-Collection of preprocessing tools and scripts for metagenomic data (both long and short reads)
+Collection tools and scripts for metagenomic data processing and analysis (both long and short reads)